6.1 Admissions and Attendance

 [Reference: Ala.
 Code §16-28-3 (1975)]

-The student must reside every day with the parent/guardian or the attorney-in-fact whose power of attorney can be used for only one school year.
+The student must reside every day with the parent/guardian/custodian or with the attorney-in-fact whose power of attorney can be used for only one school year.
 If the school principal receives one of the following complaints, the attendance supervisor, accompanied by a uniform police officer, will make a home visit: